atiqm/Transfer_DT/README.md

-# Transfer algorithms on Decision Trees with Class Imbalance
+# Transfer algorithms on Decision Trees

 ## Introduction

-SER and STRUT are two transfer learning algorithms applicable on decision trees and random forests designed by Segev et al. [1].
+SER and STRUT are two transfer learning algorithms applicable on decision trees (and therefore any tree ensemble such as a random forest) designed by Segev et al. [1].
-To tackle the class imbalance problem, several variants are proposed.
+To tackle the **class imbalance** problem, several variants are proposed.
 These adaptations are presented with results on various experiments in Minvielle et al. [2].
-This code includes Python implementations of the original algorithms and their class-imabalance adapted variants.
+This code includes Python implementations of the original algorithms [1] and their class-imabalance adapted variants [2].

 ## References